Miriam Cnop

 Miriam Cnop (born 25 December 1970) is a Belgian researcher and physician specializing in diabetology.
-She is Professor of Medicine at Université Libre de Bruxelles and Clinical Director of Erasmus Hospital’s Endocrinology Department.
+She is Professor of Medicine at Université Libre de Bruxelles and Clinical Director of Erasmus Hospital's Endocrinology Department.
+She leads the ULB Center For Diabetes Research.
 Her work centered on type 2 diabetes, in particular mechanisms of lipotoxicity using human islets of Langerhans and human induced pluripotent stem cell-derived β Cells.
 She is an associate member of the Royal Academy of Medicine of Belgium.
 In 2013, her work was awarded the Oskar Minkowski prize from the European Association for the Study of Diabetes.

 Early life and education

 Miriam Cnop was born in Ixelles in 1970.
 Her father is mathematician, Ivan Cnop, who was a professor at the Vrije Universiteit Brussel.
 She attended the Royal Athenaeum of Tervuren for her k-12 education.

 In 1988, she started studying medicine at Vrije Universiteit Brussel.
 She graduated summa cum laude and valedictorian in 1995, realizing her graduate thesis on the effects of lipids on pancreatic beta cells under the supervision of Pipeleers.
 She earned a PhD degree from the same institution in 2002.

 She was a post-doctoral fellow at University of Washington, Seattle, under the supervision of Steven Kahn, on a scholarship from the Belgian American Educational Foundation.
 She is board certified in Internal Medicine and did her sub-specialization in Endocrinology at Université Libre de Bruxelles in 2003.